Part fruitcake and part cookie – This chewy fruitcake cookie is for all of the fruitcake fans out there.

-Some of you may be at this very moment wrinkling your nose at the thought of fruitcake.
 If ever there were a time to embrace fruitcake, it would surely have to be in a chewy, cookie form.
-Many thanks to Rock Recipes for this retro inspired treat.

-One little tip for making cookies is that if you are using a mix in ingredient like chocolate chips, or in this case, candied fruit, is to reserve a bit and sprinkle it on the top of the unbaked cookie just before baking.
-That way you get a very pretty little cookie and the toppings aren't completely hidden.
+If you are using a mix in ingredient like chocolate chips, or in this case, candied fruit, it is a good to reserve just a bit of that topping and sprinkle it on the top of the unbaked cookie just before baking.
+That way you get a very pretty little cookie and the toppings aren’t completely hidden.

 Chewy Fruitcake Cookies